monetha/verifiable-data-layer-contracts/README.md

 After the passport contract is deployed, the same account who called the passport factory's `createPassport()` method should additionally call the passport's `claimOwnership()` method to finalize the ownership transfer of the passport.

-### Fact provider registry
+### Facts provider registry

 [`FactProviderRegistry`](contracts/FactProviderRegistry.sol) contract behaves like a naming system for the known fact providers.
-It associates various information (like name, passport address, website) with the fact provider address. `factProviders` mapping should be used to get this information by the fact provider address:
+It associates various information (like name, passport address, website) with the fact provider address. `factProviders` mapping should be used to get this information by the facts provider address:

 ```solidity
     struct FactProviderInfo {